Chapter 1: Destructive

 Pressing my palm against the steering wheel, I honked the horn at her, hoping to startle both her and myself from the joint staring.
 Finally torn from her ogling, her eyes rolled one last time before she and her red-hot face scurried across the street and up the entrance stairs.

-I saw many different girls throughout my day, none of which managed to get that type of reaction from me.
+I saw many different girls throughout my day, none of which ever managed to get that type of reaction from me.
 Almost embarrassed over the trippy state I had been in, I shook my head as if that would help rid any lingering stages of whatever disposition I’d managed my way through.

 “Who the hell was that?”
 I asked anyone who would answer, pressing the gas as I watched the annoyed girl shimmy her way up to class through my window.

 Danny, using one hand to scratch through his blonde-2008-Justin-Beiber-style-hairdo, applied the other to the back of my seat, tapping away in thought.
 With slim features, sky-blue eyes, and skin as pale as paper, Danny was what we referred to as the “parent” of our friend group.
-He was more like a mother than he’d ever admit.
+He was more like a mother than he’d ever care to admit.

 Andy, with blueberry muffin-covered fingers, pointed towards my usual parking spot as I heard my best friend Blake chuckle behind me.